InnerShadow/Telegram-answering-machine/README.md

 Get ready to embrace tranquility with my powerful application!

 🤫 Let the neural network work its magic, generating responses to those you'd rather avoid on Telegram.
-Your peace, our priority!
+Your peace, my priority!

 💬 _Shhh..._ Enjoy the serene quietude and let the machine handle the chatter! 💤